oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

     ![Generate the activation link URL.](images/method-1.png)

 2. Copy the generated URL to a text editor of your choice.
-Replace the beginning of the URL after the `https://` with the URL part that you see in your browser's address bar.
+Replace the beginning of the URL after the `https://` part with the URL's beginning part that you see in your browser's address bar.
 In our example, we will replace the **`dwcsseed`** string with the following from the URL in our browser: **`ukgyxp2x0rqadss-trainingadw`**.
 Share this edited URL with the recipient user.

     ![The edited activation link.](images/edited-activation-url.png)